beardedfoo/blobstore/README.md

 # blobstore
-An secure blobstore for S3 in Go
+A secure blobstore for S3 in Go